open-mmlab/mmaction2/docs/en/migration.md

 |   `load_annotations`   |         Replaced by `load_data_list`          |

 Now, you can write a new Dataset class inherited from \[BaseDataset\] and overwrite `load_data_list` only.
 To load more data information, you could overwrite `get_data_info` like `RawframeDataset` and `AVADataset`.
-The `mmaction.datasets.pipelines` is renamed to `mmaction.datasets.transforms` and the `mmaction.datasets.pipelines.augmentations` is renamed to `mmaction.datasets.pipelines.augmentations.processing`
+The `mmaction.datasets.pipelines` is renamed to `mmaction.datasets.transforms` and the `mmaction.datasets.pipelines.augmentations` is renamed to `mmaction.datasets.pipelines.processing`.

 ### `mmaction.models`